tuneinsight/lattigo/mkckks/README.md

 ## Description of the MKCKKS package
-This package contains an implementation of the "special modulus" variant of the CKKS-based MKHE scheme proposed by Chen & al. in their 2019 paper: "Efficient Multi-Key Homomorphic Encryptionwith Packed Ciphertexts with Applicationto Oblivious Neural Network Inference".
+This package contains an implementation of the "special modulus" variant of the CKKS-based MKHE scheme proposed by Chen & al. in their 2019 paper: "Efficient Multi-Key Homomorphic Encryptionwith Packed Ciphertexts with Application to Oblivious Neural Network Inference".

 ### What is a multi-key homomorphic encryption scheme

-A MKHE scheme is a type of MPC protocol in which each participant encrypt its input to the circuit with its own public key.
+A MKHE scheme is a type of MPC protocol in which each participant encrypts its input to the circuit with its own public key.
 An evaluator can then compute a function of these inputs and returns an encrypted result.
 A decryption algorithm is then run to recover the plaintext result.

-In this specific scheme, the decryption algorithm is a multi-party protocol in the sens that one participant cannot decrypt the result without exchanging its decryption share with the other participants.
+In this specific scheme, the decryption algorithm is a multi-party protocol in the sense that one participant cannot decrypt the result without exchanging its decryption share with the other participants.

 ### Setup
 In the multi-key setting, each participant generates its own pair of public and private key.
 Ciphertexts encrypted with the public key can then be used to homomorphically compute circuits.